casper-network/docs-archive/economics/index.rst

 Macroeconomy
 ------------

 Casper's macroeconomics refers to the activity in the cryptocurrency markets, where CSPR can be treated as one cryptoasset among many rather than a computational platform.
 Our token economics are different from those of "digital gold" tokens like Bitcoin, designed to be scarce.
-Our tokens are minted from a fixed starting basis, which is accounted for by tokens distributed to genesis validators, employees, community and held for future distributions.
+Our tokens are minted from a fixed starting basis, which is accounted for by tokens distributed to genesis validators, employees, community members and held for future distributions.
 The total supply of tokens grows at a fixed annual percentage rate from this basis.

 The inflationary nature of our macroeconomics has two significant advantages over enforced scarcity.
 Inflation incentivizes token holders to stake or delegate their tokens, a behavior we explicitly support with our delegation feature.
-Additionally, because Casper is a general purpose computation platform, it is important to supply tokens for the support of real economic activity on the platform and to discourage hoarding tokens in expectation of speculative gain.
+Additionally, because Casper is a general-purpose computing platform, it is essential to supply tokens to support actual economic activity on the platform and discourage hoarding tokens in expectation of speculative gain.

 .. toctree::
    :maxdepth: 2